john-guerra/flickrBest2015/README.md

 # PhotoTreemap

-A library for displaying groups of photos with statistics on a TreeMap.
+A library for displaying groups of photos based on its metadata on a TreeMap.

 # Examples